BrianGardnerAtl/website/_drafts/compose_display_a_list.md

 header: "fill in before posting"
 ---

-In this post, the user will be able to see a list of tweets instead of just one.
+In this post, the user will see a list of tweets instead of just one.
 There are a couple components available to achieve this.
-I will review the pros and cons of each, as well as dive into the best candidate to implement the feature.
-Along the way, I will highlight the issues I encountered as well as some open issues I have not resolved yet.
+I will review the pros and cons of each, and use the best candidate to implement the feature.
+Along the way, I will highlight the issues I encounter and open issues I have not yet resolved.

 ## Multiple options

 Currently there are a couple options for displaying a list of items.
 The first is the `VerticalScroller`.
 This component accepts a lambda as the last parameter to generate the children to display.
 The issue with this component is that it creates all of the child views at once.
-This works well for a small number of items but the memory performance is poor when the number of items to display grows.
+This works well for a small number of items but the memory performance is poor when the number grows.

-The `dev05` release of compose introduced the `AdapterList` component.
-This functions similarly to the `RecyclerView`, but it is much easier to setup.
-The `AdapterList` only generates the views that are currently on the screen so the performance is much better for large lists of items.
+The `dev05` release introduced the `AdapterList` component.
+This functions similarly to the `RecyclerView`, but it is easier to setup.
+The `AdapterList` only generates the views that are currently on the screen so the performance is much better for a large number of items.

 ## Display a list of tweets